-Dear #TruePrincesses!
-Have you ever wondered about domestic abuse and what is domestic violence?
-Today, you will learn the signs of domestic violence, recognize the cycle of domestic abuse, explore domestic violence resources available to help you survive and thrive, and hear my own domestic violence survivor story.
+Have you ever endured domestic abuse?
+What is domestic violence?
+Let’s discuss the 46 signs of domestic violence, recognize the cycle of domestic abuse, and explore domestic violence help to empower you to survive and thrive.
+I’ll also share my domestic violence story with you.

 You can download RussianTown Magazine article below.
 Please note: the article is an excerpt from the actual magazine, so it contains advertisements endorsed by the magazine and not me.

 As a victim of domestic violence, I have a strong opinion on the topic.

 I loved my ex-husband very much.
 He was true Prince Charming, in my eyes, and the one for whom I moved countries.

 My genuine dream was for us to have a family, raise children, travel the world like we did before I moved to America, and be happy together forever.

 This was my vivid vision for our happily-ever-after.

 I ended up in a shelter for battered women, homeless, hopeless, and helpless, in a foreign country, without speaking the language.